 We live in reactionary times when “fix it fast” thinking leads us far too often to design it fast, build it fast and sell it fast.
 Consider this article a red flag raised.
-There are dizzying arrays of multi-family residential options being brought to the market, and we are all gambling and guessing on what type will be viable and appropriate for long term stability of the regional housing market.
-The options range from 280 square foot tiny homes in South Boston to 1,600 square foot apartments in the suburbs.
+There are dizzying arrays of multi-family residential options being brought to the market, and we are all gambling and guessing on what type will be viable and appropriate for the long-term stability of the regional housing market.
+The options range from 280 SF tiny homes in South Boston to 1,600 SF apartments in the suburbs.
 The question on everyone’s mind is which will succeed and why?

 Ivory Keys Apartments Affordable Housing - see Ivory Keys Award

 Others, promote affordable housing in re-purposed mill buildings, schools and even churches usually incentivized with historic tax credits.
 Even the “Big House” is back, which are multi-unit buildings that look like large estates.
 Another client is promoting housing towers in a suburban community.
 Whatever the building type, we believe the real key to responsibly meeting our housing demands is quality: in its planning, its design and its construction.

 One builder expressed his frustrations with rising construction costs of between 3% and 8% annually, and the extreme pressure to eliminate quality features that make great spaces, places, and dwellings.
 He encouraged us as designers to seek new products, materials, building systems, and design prototypes to diminish costs and elevate quality.
 Challenge accepted…and we MUST do better.